 What is a mixed content warning?

-How to fix a mixed content warning?
+How to fix a mixed content warning

-Step 1 - Check configuration files and page’s source code file
+Step 1 - Check the configuration file

 Step 3 - Add a redirect rule to .htaccess